segment-boneyard/nightmare/Readme.md

 node cnn.js
 ```

+#### Common Execution Problems
+Nightmare heavily relies on [Electron](http://electron.atom.io/) for heavy lifting.
+And Electron in turn relies on several UI-focused dependencies (eg. libgtk+) which are often missing from server distros.

+For help running nightmare on your server distro check out [How to run nightmare on Amazon Linux and CentOS](https://gist.github.com/dimkir/f4afde77366ff041b66d2252b45a13db) guide.

 #### Debugging
 There are three good ways to get more information about what's happening inside the headless browser: